mactul/discordslashcommands/README.md

 command.add_option(option) # add the new option created in the command
 ```

-if an user click on this command and choose "premium part" option, if I have this code
+if an user clicks on this command and chooses "premium part" option, if I have this code
 ```py
 @client.event
 async def on_interaction(member, interaction):